mesosphere/kubeaddons-kommander/README.md

 Only pre-releases that are SOAKed for at least two weeks should be used as stable releases.
 After the soaking period was successful, follow these steps:

 1. fetch latest repo state: `git fetch`
-1. checkout the pre-release tag you want to make a stable release: e.g. `git checkout v1.1.0-rc.3`
-1. create new `stable-*` branch for that minor release: e.g. `git checkout -b stable-1.1.x`
-1. update kommanders `appVersion` to be stable by removing the pre-release suffix and commit that change to your newly created `stable-*` branch (remember to also update revision)
+1. update kommanders `appVersion` to be stable by removing the pre-release suffix and commit that change to `master` (remember to also update revision)
 1. apply and push tags
    1. "base" semver based tag: e.g. `git tag v1.1.0 && git push origin v1.1.0`
    1. "consumable" stable tag(s) for supported k8s versions: e.g. `git tag stable-1.16-1.1.0 && git push origin stable-1.16-1.1.0`
+1. create new `stable-*` branch for that minor release: e.g. `git checkout -b stable-1.1.x`. that way future updates have an easy target.
 1. head to github and update release information for that release: check [releases page](https://github.com/mesosphere/kubeaddons-kommander/releases) for up-to-date example. _Make sure to edit the "base" release_.
-1. add that new stable branch to `mergebot-config.json` on `master` and set its version to the next patch release (usually `.1`)
+1. add that new `stable-*` branch to `mergebot-config.json` on `master` and set its version to the next patch release (usually `.1`)
+1. in order to allow backports to that newely reated minor version, make sure that the charts minor version also is bumped.
+1. to make it easy for fellow colleagues, create a new directory (e.g. `1.2.0` for people to work in)

 ### Dealing with previously released stable versions

 Sometimes we might need to push a fix for an older version, in these cases we need to use the `stable-*` branch for these versions.
 E.g. in order to be able to push "Kommander 1.0.1" after `master` already is in a WIP "1.1.x" state, we have `stable-1.0.x` branch to release `v1.0.1` tag.

-#### Tag/release previously released versions
+#### Tag/release previously released versions (patch releases)

 1. fetch latest repo state: `git fetch`
 1. checkout respective stable branch: e.g. `git checkout stable-1.0.x`
 1. apply tags:
    1. apply and push "base" semver based tag: e.g. `git tag v1.0.1 && git push origin v1.0.1`
    1. apply and push "consumable" stable tag(s) for each supported k8s version: e.g. `git tag stable-1.16-1.0.1 && git push origin stable-1.16-1.0.1`
+1. merge that `stable-*` branch back to `master` in order to keep all information on master
 1. update `mergebot-config.json` on `master` and set its version to the next patch release